Top Tips for Maintaining Your Cat’s Health

 “Remember, a tired cat is a happy cat.
 An active play session before bedtime can help with those early morning wake-up calls they love to gift us.”

-Don’t forget about the outdoors for the more adventurous kitties.
+Don’t say goodbye to the outdoors for the more adventurous kitties.
 A secure harness and leash can open up a world of exploration and exercise for indoor cats.
 Just ensure it’s a safe and controlled environment—remember, birds and squirrels are not part of the game!

 Exercise also plays an important role in your cat’s mental health.
 Cats who lack enough stimulation can develop behavioral issues like aggression or anxiety.
 Play keeps their minds sharp and their paws out of trouble.
 It’s also a purrfect way to strengthen the bond between you and your feline friend.
 Recognizing their cues for play and engaging with them solidifies trust and companionship.